marcelkalveram/facebook-tab-boilerplate/README.md

 In the `inc/config.php`, insert your APP ID and APP SECRET.
 The Facebook SDK will require these values to make API calls on behalf of your application.

-In line 17, we detect if the user is a fan of the page where the iFrame put into.
+In line 17, we detect if the user is a fan of the page that the iFrame is loaded into.

 In line 20, you can choose to detect if the user has a particular locale, such as `de_DE` for Germany.